Effective Fall Quarter 2014 through Summer Quarter 2015

 - financially dependent and have one or both parents domiciled in the State of Washington for a period of one year immediately prior to the first day of the academic quarter.
 All other students are classified as nonresidents and will qualify for the nonresident with waiver tuition if a US citizen or permanent resident alien.

 Students are solely responsible for requesting information about documentation required to establish residency.
-To obtain information or to submit an application for a change of residency, contact the Registrar's Office at Spokane Community College (SCC), Spokane Falls Community College (SFCC) or the Institute for Extended Learning (IEL).
-It is the student's responsibility to initiate the paperwork for change of residency request.
+To obtain information or to submit an application for a change of residency, contact the Admissions Office at Spokane Community College (SCC) or Spokane Falls Community College (SFCC).
+It is the student’s responsibility to initiate the paperwork for change of residency request.

 A student's domicile is the true, fixed and permanent home and place of habitation where he or she intends to remain, and to which he or she expects to return when leaving without intending to establish a new domicile elsewhere.
 A student claiming to be domiciled in the state of Washington must prove that fact to the satisfaction of the college.
 Among the factors evidencing a domicile in this state are: